3 dead after violent weekend in Kansas City

-KANSAS CITY, MO (KCTV) -- Kansas City police are investigating after three separate homicides on Sunday.
+KANSAS CITY, Missouri (KCTV, KSMO) -- Kansas City police are investigating after three separate homicides on Sunday.
 Right now, they say they’re working to find possible suspects.

 This now brings the city’s homicide rate up to 74 for the year so far.
 The rate is a little lower than it was this time last year, but it’s still higher compared to this date between 2017 and 2019.